DJ824/redisv2/README.md

 # Redis Clone

-This project is a simplified clone of Redis, implementing some of the basic functionality of a Redis server with a focus on sorted sets (ZSETs).
+This project is a comprehensive clone of Redis, implementing a wide range of functionality found in a Redis server.
 It uses a client-server architecture and is built with C++ and Boost.Asio for networking.

 ## Features

+- Multiple data structure implementations:
-- Sorted Set (ZSET) implementation using a Skip List data structure
+  - Sorted Sets (ZSETs) using Skip List
+  - Strings
+  - Lists
+  - Sets
+  - Hashes
 - Server-client architecture using Boost.Asio
-- Support for basic ZSET operations: ZADD, ZREM, ZSCORE, ZRANGE, ZQUERY
+- Support for various operations on each data structure
-- Unit tests using Google Test
+- Comprehensive unit tests using Google Test

 ## Design Overview